 In many sub-Saharan African countries, the age at which individuals typically first engage in sexual activity is between 16 to 18 years.
 However, many adolescents in the region lack access to crucial information and services to prevent early and unintended pregnancies, sexual and gender-based violence, and sexually transmitted infections.
 While most countries in the region have subscribed to implementing age-appropriate, culturally sensitive, and rights-based comprehensive sexuality education, the focus is largely on abstinence without the additional know-how on how to prevent early or unintended pregnancy.
 Consequently, the sub-Saharan African region has the highest adolescent fertility rate in the world, with over a quarter of adolescents beginning childbearing before the age of 18 years compared to 15% globally.
 Early childbearing is associated with negative impacts on the health, education, and socio-economic wellbeing of girls, who often have to discontinue their education.
-This has a knock-on effect on the wellbeing and future prospects of their children, creating a vicious cycle of poverty.
+This has a knock-on effect on the wellbeing and future prospects of their children, creating a vicious cycle of through adolescent mothers' clubs.

-One of the three interventions the PROMOTE project is testing is life skills training carried out through adolescent mothers' clubs.
 Facilitated by trained community health workers, the bi-monthly meetings bring together adolescent mothers like Emilly to interact and learn about childcare, financial management, and other life skills.
 By bringing the girls together, the clubs create a safe space to be themselves and a community where they can lean on each other, considering the similarities of their circumstances.
-The meetings take place at venues easily accessible within the community, such as community halls, schools, and church halls, for convenience and to ensure attendance.
+The meetings take place at venues easily accessible within the community, such as community halls, schools, and church halls, for convenience and to ensure